DanielJunghans/danieljunghans.github.io/_projects/1_project.markdown

 </div>

-There was definitely more variation in this experiment, but the best genome out of all 50 runs continued to use the baseline strategy.
+There was more variation in the results of this experiment, but the best genome out of all 50 runs continued to use the baseline strategy.
 For this experiment, I also kept track of the number of unique populations at the end of each run.

 <p style="text-align: center;"><font size="+3">Future Work</font></p>
 For my future work, I plan on doing several experiments adjusting the node bias range.
 I believe that changing the node bias range could assist certain activation functions in the learning process.
 I also want to explore different datasets.
 The dataset I am using now relies heavily on historical analysis.
 Instead of relying on historical analysis, I may want to use historical trading data of a stock and market returns.
 To do this, I believe that a stock with a beta close to 1 or -1 would be required.